FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 Navigate to "Customizations" and then "Form fields".
 Here are the form fields that are available by default.
 Each of these has a key, such as `user.email`, and these are called "predefined keys".

 Pic TBD
+predefined-keys

 You can add as many custom fields as you'd like.
 Each of these use custom keys.
 Let's add a couple for our sign up form.
 Let's add a key of `minprice`.
-We'll have the data type be a number and use the text form control.
-Let's leave it as optional.
-While it is useful information, we don't want to stop someone from signing up if they don't know it or aren't comfortable sharing it.
+Have the data type be a number and use the text form control.
+Let's make it required.
+It is useful information, and we want to stop someone from signing up if they don't know it or aren't comfortable sharing it.
+Of course, this choice is a business logic decision and you should do what makes sense.
 Here's what it might look like before we save the configuration.

 Pic TBD
+form-field-min-price-required

 Note that the fieldname is `registration.data.minprice`, which is the full custom key name.
 We can create as many custom fields as we want and store them in this data field.
 We can also create custom fields tied to the user.

 As a reminder, [a registration](/docs/v1/tech/core-concepts/registrations) is a link between a user and an application.
 Since this is a real estate application, we'll want information that is germane to this app to be stored on the registration.
 If we were later to build a mortgage application, there'd be different data associated with that registration.
 But, on the other hand, if we wanted to ask for additional information better associated with the user, such as their income, that would be best stored in the `user.data` field.

 Let's also add a 'maxprice' and use the same settings.
-It'll have a different key, but is also a number and should be optional.
+It'll have a different key, but is also a number and should be required.

-Finally, we'll add a geographic area.
-It'll be a string, but let's use the textarea form control to give people a bit more space to tell us what they are looking for.
+Finally, we'll add a geographic search area.
+You want folks to share where they are looking to buy.
+It'll be a string, but lets make it optional, as they might not have a firm idea.

 Pic TBD
+form-field-geographic-area

 There are a number of other types of fields and form controls you can use.
 You can even store arrays and maps in the custom data.
 Please consult [the API docs](/docs/v1/tech/apis/form-fields) for more information.
 We've added three fields and they are available for use in the form we're going to build.

 Pic TBD
+list-of-form-fields

 ## Build the form

 Next you need to build the form.
 Here you can mix and match any of the standard, predefined fields and our custom fields.
 They may appear in any order on the form, whatever makes the most sense.
+When you create a new form, here's what you'll see.
+A name field and a button to add steps.

+Pic TBD
+initial-form

 The only real requirements are:

+* You must have at least one step.
 * You must have either an email or a username field in one of your steps.
 * You must have a password field in one of your steps.